DouglasUrner/Waterproof-Dirigible/The B Contract.md

 * Absent organic or psychological damage everyone can and wants to learn.
 * Lack of interest in learning (or the apparent lack of interest) is indicitive of a place where the student needs an ally and advocate.
 * The content we teach is (or should be) fundamental to developing as a functional and engaged citizen.
 The process of learning is even more important as it is the basis for learning the content – and a student who is an excellent learning can, and will, make up for the shortcomings of the school, curriculum, teacher, or alloted time.
+* If you don't teach something you are on very shakey ground, ethically and pedagogically, basing a grade upon the students' performance in that area.
+It may be important to assess things you don't teach – even things you can not teach – but assessment is different than grading.
+* Reporting is also different than grading.
+You can, and should, report to a student what you learn about their skills and understandings – but you do not have to grade based on that.
+You should not grade based on things that you are not helping your students to learn and offerring them the opportunity to get better at.

 ## Inspirations:
 * Montessori classrooms where students work at their own pace and manage their own time.